 ETS Major Field Code for Hydrology MS: 1699

 - Domestic Applicants: January 15 for Fall Semester.
 October 1 for Spring Semester.

 - International Applicants: January 15 for Fall Semester.
 August 1 for Spring Semester.

 The department attempts to support all students as research or teaching assistants.
 Research Assistantships may be arranged with individual faculty members.
 Other funding opportunities are provided by the Graduate College at their Financial Resources website.
-A special scholarship opportunity may be available to new Master's students majoring in Hydrology who matriculate in Fall 2017, Spring 2018, and Fall 2018.
+A special scholarship opportunity may be available to new Master's students majoring in Hydrology who matriculate in Fall 2017, Spring 2018, Fall 2018, and Spring 2019.

 Degree Program Requirements top

 See the MS Hydrology Handbook for full details.

 Undergraduate course prerequisites in mathematics and science include: